Meunier A6: France's First Semiauto Battle Rifle

 Frequently Asked Questions

-The Meunier A6 utilized a proprietary 7x57mm Meunier cartridge.
-This round was notably high-velocity for its era, firing a 139-grain bullet at 2,950 feet per second, differing from the standard 8mm Lebel used in other French service rifles.
+The Meunier A6 utilized a proprietary 7x57mm Meunier cartridge, which fired a 139-grain bullet at a high velocity of 2,950 feet per second, distinguishing it from standard French service calibers.

-The Meunier A6 program was cancelled in 1917 primarily due to mechanical challenges.
-The tight tolerances required for its long recoil action made the barrel susceptible to jamming in field conditions, a critical flaw for a combat rifle.
+The Meunier A6 program was cancelled in 1917 due to logistical and mechanical issues, particularly its susceptibility to jamming in field conditions, leading to its replacement by the RSC 1917.

 More Reviews Videos You Might Like